Short answer: prepare before June, not when a storm is named

 Power, water, internet and communications

 After a serious storm, the inconvenience usually comes from outages and logistics more than the storm itself.
+CUC publishes disaster-preparedness and hurricane-tip material for electricity customers, and telecom service can still vary by exact address and network condition.
 Have a plan for food, refrigeration, devices, remote work, mobile signal, water pressure, and communicating with family or employers overseas.

 - Charge phones, laptops, power banks, lights, fans, radios, and medical devices before the storm.